H-D-OWL/VariablesToVariables/README.md

 # Variables-to-variables
 Adds nodes for transforming variables, that not in the standard library.
 You can find them by keywords: "Variables To Variables", "Variable To Variable", "Array To Array".

-The zip file contains versions of the plugin for 5.0, 5.4, 5.5.
+ZIP file contains versions of the plugin for 5.0, 5.4, 5.5.

 ![Снимок 1](https://github.com/user-attachments/assets/3a1e6fd0-a135-4b14-8f0a-cdf40a9fcaea)